nodeloophole/nodeloophole.github.io/content.md

 Explain the "Why"

 * "Why am I doing this?" can be de-motivating
+* Helps put this piece into the bigger picture
 * Perhaps better options are available
-* Helps put this piece into the bigger picture

 ---
 ##### Keep the team motivated

 Developers aren't simply resources

-* Don't put developers on 'robot' ticket duty
 * Check in to see if developers are happy on the project
 * Talk about other stuff with the team--develop rapport